 The extension is called Send Your Email to SMS (text), and you can download it here if you are currently in the Chrome browser.
 All it does is simply add a little phone icon to your Gmail email window.
 If you type out the email that you want to send and then click the phone icon it will bring up your list of Gmail contacts and you can search through it to find the person you want to text.
 You also have the option to add a new phone number just by typing it in.

-The email is automatically formatted for proper texting and replies to the text will be emailed back to that Gmail address, allowing you to successfully carry on conversations.
+This feature will format your email automatically for texting.
+You will receive replies on your Gmail box, and you can answer to carry on a conversation with a mobile user.
 It’s not that useful if you don’t use Gmail, but for regular users with a lot of contacts in Gmail, this extension makes email-to-text so much easier and more efficient — and you don’t have to worry about carrier codes.
-The app also allows you to reverse the process and get text alerts for important emails that you receive in Gmail, which may be nice if you are on the go but really need to follow a particular email conversation.
+The app also allows you to reverse the process and get text alerts for important emails that you receive in Gmail, which may be nice if you are on the go and need to follow a particular email conversation.

-It’s also worth mentioning that Gmail and Google Calendar also tie in with the If This Then That (IFTTT) smart device management system.
-That means you can set up IFTTT to, for example, schedule a text using Google Voice, which may be easier than jumping directly into an email for some devices.
+We should point out that Gmail and Google Calendar also tie in with the If This Then That (IFTTT) smart device management system.
+That means you can set up IFTTT to schedule a text using Google Voice, for example.
+For some devices, that might be an easier option than opening an email.